mwbowers/mwbowers.github.io/reference/datagate/datagate-client/as400-program.md

 Converts the specified object to a parameter of the specified type.

+#### Remarks
+This method converts the specified object to a parameter of the specified type in the ASNA DataGate client.
+It checks if the provided parameter is null or has no metadata, and if so, throws an exception.
+It also checks if the parameter is structured, and if so, throws an exception.
+It then creates a new SubParmName with the specified element index and calls the FromObject method of the parameter with the SubParmName and the object.

 ```cs
 void ObjectToParm(ProgParm parameter, object value, int element)
 ```